Generic Name: Lutropin Alfa (LOO troe pin AL fa)

 - Breast pain.

-- Ovarian hyperstimulation syndrome (OHSS) is a very bad side effect that may happen in some women who use lutropin alfa.
-Call your doctor right away if you have very bad stomach pain or bloating; very upset stomach, throwing up, or loose stools (diarrhea); a big weight gain; shortness of breath; or change in how much urine is passed.
+- Ovarian hyperstimulation syndrome (OHSS) is a severe side effect that may happen in some women who use lutropin alfa.
+Call your doctor right away if you have severe stomach pain or bloating; very upset stomach, throwing up, or diarrhea; a big weight gain; shortness of breath; or change in how much urine is passed.

 - Blood clots have happened with lutropin alfa.
 Sometimes, these blood clots have been deadly.
 Call your doctor right away if you have chest, arm, back, neck, or jaw pain or pressure; coughing up blood; numbness or weakness on 1 side of your body, trouble speaking or thinking, change in balance, or change in eyesight; shortness of breath; or swelling, warmth, or pain in the leg or arm.